-Each text section indicated by a heading of any level, can contain references to tags set in the supporting files of the project.
-The references are gathered by the indexer and used to generate the outline view on the Outline tab of how the different parts of the novel are connected.
+Each text partition indicated by a heading of any level, can contain references to tags set in the supporting notes of the project.
+The references are gathered by the indexer and used to generate an outline view on the Outline tab of how the different parts of the novel are connected.

 References and tags are also clickable in the document editor and viewer, making it easy to navigate between reference notes while writing.
 Clicked links are always opened in the view panel.

 References are set as a keyword and a list of corresponding tags.
 The valid keywords are listed

 below.
 The format of a reference line is

 - The point-of-view character for the current section.
 The target must be a note tag in the Character type root folder.

 - Other characters in the current section.
 The target must be a note tag in a Character type root folder.
 This should not include the point-of-view character.